 It’s not something I consciously do: it’s something that happens and I count my blessings for that.
 It does feel rather like a secret weapon – I’m sure a lot of my creativity depends on this daily ‘resetting’.

 During the day, I firmly believe that the best way to put a spring back in anyone’s step is to put on a decent pair of boots and get out into a garden or the countryside.
 We went for a winding winter walk along a snowy path by a swollen river a few days ago.
-The concentration required to keep yourself upright, on the river bank, and in one piece is almost guaranteed to clear any other thoughts from your mind!
+The concentration required to keep yourself upright, on the river bank is almost guaranteed to clear any other thoughts from your mind!

 This is my response to today’s Daily Prompt: Re-springing Your Step as part of my Blogging 101 activities.
 If you have any thoughts on resilience, or helpful techniques to share, why not respond to the prompt yourself, or leave me a comment below?